 Most customer services are at the core of financial institutions.
 In banks, insurance companies, as well as other financial institutions, activities revolve around the customers.
 This includes receiving and responding to customer’s queries.
 Several years ago, customer services involved human to human interaction where a customer could present their queries to support team in person.
 Today, however, the digital workforce is replacing certain aspects of human services.
 For instance, smartphones, computers, and tablets are being used in handling customer services.

 Bots and other systems are slowly replacing humans in the providence of customer services.
 Due to technology, customer service has been enhanced.
 Customer queries are now being responded to faster, efficiently, and more accurately.
 Also, it is saving financial institutions a lot of money since machines’ resources are much cheaper than the human workforce.

-Banking and finance sectors are some of the many areas that have been greatly impacted by technology.
+The banking and finance sectors are some of the many areas that have been greatly impacted by technology.
 Technology has helped in online banking, forex trading, fraud detection and prevention, and customer services.
-Even though there several technologies that are still controversial, the future of the banking and finance sector firmly depends on technology.
+Even though there are several technologies that are still controversial, the future of the banking and finance sector firmly depends on technology.